-Section 21a-XXX-1.
+Section 21a-421j-1.
 Definitions.
-As used in sections 21a-XXX-1 to 21a-XXX-40, inclusive, of these Policies and Procedures:
+As used in sections 21a-421j-1 to 21a-421j-40, inclusive, of these Policies and Procedures:

-"Act" means Joint Special Session Special Act 21-1, the Responsible and Equitable Regulation of Adult-Use Cannabis Act, as amended from time to time;
+"Act" means the Responsible and Equitable Regulation of Adult-Use Cannabis Act as defined in Joint Special Session Special Act 21-1[, the Responsible and Equitable Regulation of Adult-Use Cannabis Act, as amended from time to time];